sashalex007/quartz_blog/content/leetcode/Minimum operation to reduce x to zero.md

 Spend a bit more time thinking about the problem rather than assume one approach is correct...especially if the first thing that comes to mind is DP.

+**Review 2**
+Thought about DP at first but then realized we have a linear solution!
+Thats progress!
+Got hit with the edge case `sum(nums) < x`, but other than that this one was not an issue.

 #review
 #hard